Burgess Hill Town 'delivering' results as relegation battle goes down to the wire

 Forwards Tommy Wood and Ross Murdoch, and midfielder Joe Felix have produced sparkling displays that have helped Hill dream of retaining their Bostik Premier status.

 Rattle said: “Tommy has got pedigree.
-He’s played three games and he’s got five goals.
+He’s played four games and he’s got five goals.

 “He’s an old-style centre forward and Joe has been able to supply Tommy with the ammunition.